iot-lab/embers-datasets/README.md

 	synthetic: parking, traffic, pollution / any nb of devices

 The "citypulse" dataset is file-based, it needs to be downloaded prior to use.
+To download a file-based dataset, use the iotlab-injectors `datasets` tool.
 The "paris" dataset says parking but this is the Velib bike-stations parking.
 The "synthetic" dataset is code-generated and provides simple numbered events.